codio-c5/C5-Development/.guides/content/RSA-Encryption-d930.md

 Another advantage of RSA is that it can be used to sign a message to verify authenticity, which you'll learn more about in the Digital Signatures and PKI unit.

-A disadvantage of RSA is that it requires more processing power and memory than other similar methods.
+A disadvantage of RSA is that it requires more processing power and memory than other similar methods of symmetric key algorithms.

 ## Uses of RSA